 - Weymark, J.A., 1991, “A reconsideration of the Harsanyi-Sen debate on utilitarianism”, in J. Elster and J.E.
 Roemer (eds.), Interpersonal Comparisons of Well-Being, Cambridge: Cambridge University Press, 255–320.

 - –––, 2006, “The Normative Approach to the Measurement of Multidimensional Inequality”, in F. Farina and E. Savaglio (eds.), Inequality and Economic Integration, London: Routledge.

 - Yaari, M., M. Bar-Hillel, 1984, “On dividing justly”, Social Choice and Welfare, 1: 1–24.

 - Young, H.P., 1994, Equity in Theory and Practice, Princeton: Princeton University Press.

-Thanks to Thomas Pogge for his helpful comments.
+Thanks to Christian List and Thomas Pogge for their helpful comments.